Home > INTERNATIONAL

-Repayment terms are contingent upon the semester in which the loan is requested.
+Repayment terms are contingent upon the semester in which the loan posts.
 All payments will be due on the 15th day of the month.

 If the loan is not paid in full by the due date, both transcripts and registration will be blocked until the account balance is paid in full.
 You may contact Student Business Services via telephone at 979-847-3337 for questions about your Emergency Tuition and Fee Loan repayment.

-- Fall/Spring loans are due approximately 90 days after the loan is applied to your student billing account.
+- Fall and Spring loans are due approximately 90 days after the loan applies to your student billing account.

-- Summer loans are due approximately 30 days after the loan is applied to your student billing account.
+- Summer loans are due approximately 30 days after the loan applies to your student billing account.

 Apply online at sfaid.tamu.edu/stlapp.

-Note: Once approved for a loan students will be instructed via email to sign a promissory note before funds can be released.
-Instructions will be sent to the student’s official Texas A&M University email address.
-Students who are eligible will be directed to DocuSign for identity authentication, to electronically sign your promissory note, and to obtain a disclosure notice with additional information on the loan you have been approved to receive.
-Students who are not eligible to authenticate using an electronic signature will be sent instructions on completing the promissory note with a wet signature.
+Once approved for a loan, students receive instructions via email to sign a promissory note before funds release.
+Instructions are sent to the student’s official Texas A&M University email address.
+Eligible students will sign their promissory note via DocuSign.
+Students who are not eligible to authenticate using an electronic signature receive instructions on completing the promissory note with a wet signature.